botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Approach

->Tips from [Daniel Redfern](https://youtu.be/Lbn8zQJByGY?t=551) is best I have come access about BSCP exam, especially Tip 7, only one active user and may be on stage 2 if you did not use interactive exploit on stage 1.
+>Tips from [Daniel Redfern](https://youtu.be/Lbn8zQJByGY?t=551) is best I have come access explaining fundamental mechanics in BSCP exam, especially Tip 7, only one active user per application and if you reach stage 2 and you did not use interactive exploit in stage 1 that required the **Deliver to Victim** function of the exploit server, then use an interactive exploit on stage 2 to reach admin user role.

 >When stuck in BSCP exam, reference the below [Micah van Deusen blog tip 5 table of category to stages](https://micahvandeusen.com/burp-suite-certified-practitioner-exam-review/) for ways to progress through the stages.